 - it will help you create a unique experience for each user through user segmentation and various features such as interactive product tours, user guides, tooltips, onboarding checklists, What is NPS?
 NPS is the abbreviation of Net Promoter Score, which is a measurement of your customers’ satisfaction with your product on a scale of -100 to 100.
 It… surveys, and self-service help centers.

-2- since it does not require any technical knowledge, it can be utilized by any department of your company from marketing to customer success and not just in the onboarding process, it can also be used throughout the entire user journey to increase engagement.
+2- since it does not require any technical knowledge, it can be utilized by any department of your company from marketing to What is Customer Success?
+Customer Success refers to the approach that has your company in a position where it ensures that each customer is successfully connected to their desired outcome…. and not just in the onboarding process, it can also be used throughout the entire user journey to increase engagement.

 3- last but not least, the in-depth analytics the product provides you with will help you which guides perform the best and what steps are the users having trouble in; which will enable you to make the most out of your onboarding.